-Adopt the following overall plan for the Volunteer Brigade Services Special Charge.
+Council adopts the following overall plan for the Volunteer Brigade Equipment and Maintenance Special Charge.

-Overall Plan for Volunteer Brigade Services Special Charge
+Overall Plan for Volunteer Brigade Equipment and Maintenance Special Charge

-The overall plan for the Volunteer Brigade Services Special Charge is as follows: -
+The overall plan for the Volunteer Brigade Equipment and Maintenance Special Charge is as follows: -

-- 1. The service, facility or activity funded by the special charge is the funding of the purchase and maintenance of equipment by the respective volunteer brigades to allow them to carry out their voluntary services for the benefit of the rateable land the subject of the special charge. - 2.
-The rateable land to which the special charge is applied is each parcel of rateable land identified on the maps for the relevant Volunteer Brigade Services Special Charge Area in Map 44 Volume 3 of the MSC Budget.
+- The service, facility or activity funded by the special charge is the funding of the purchase and maintenance of equipment by the respective volunteer brigades to allow them to carry out their voluntary services for the benefit of the rateable land the subject of the special charge. - The rateable land to which the special charge is applied is each parcel of rateable land identified on the maps for the relevant Volunteer Brigade Services Special Charge Area in Map 43 - Volume 3 of the MSC Budget.